NathanielInman/jugs/README.md

 This boilerplate of mine is just a combination of great tools, all credit goes to those who actually put in all the hard work to create them.

-- [Parcel][7] has been an instrumental boost in productivity and clean code, allowing the the use of the ES2015 module system.
-Moving from webpack to parcel greatly decreased complexity and made starting projects **so** much easier!
+- [Vite.js][7] has been an instrumental boost in productivity and clean code, allowing the the use of the ES2015 module system.
+Moving from webpack to vite.js greatly decreased complexity and made starting projects **so** much easier!
 - Though [Pug][1] (formerly Jade,) has been seen predominately as a server-side helper for templating, I find it incredibly helpful on front-end projects where I'm using a